rajasimon/blog/content/django-multi-page-application/index.md

 ---

-We all know about single-page applications but what is this multi-page application and how that is different from monolith architecture.
+We all know about single-page applications, but what is this multi-page application and how that is different from monolith architecture.
 And does we call serverless architecture a multi-page application?.
-In this post, we going to see what is it and what are the benefit of using it.
-So without further due let’s deep dive.
+In this post, we are going to see what it is and what are the benefit of using it.
+So without further due, let’s, deep dive.

 ## What we know about SPA

 ![spa](spa.png)

-Traditional single page applications will have single frontend applications normally run in Netlify or another static site hosting.
-And one backend normally Django or Ruby on Rails for serving the front-end requests.
-It may also have multiple backend application but that all serves the API request to frontend application on demand.
+Traditional single page applications will have unique frontend applications usually run in Netlify or another static site hosting.
+And one backend normally Django or Ruby on Rails for serving the frontend requests.
+It may also have multiple backend applications, but that all serves the API request to frontend application on demand.

-This comes with an internal lock system whenever you wanted to change something on the frontend you just need to replace code in both places one from frontend and corresponding backend code.
-To avoid this behavior we could rely on multi-page application architecture.
+This comes with an internal lock system whenever you wanted to change something on the frontend.
+You need to replace code in both places, one from frontend and corresponding backend code.
+To avoid this behavior, we could rely on multi-page application architecture.

-## Intro to multipage application
+## Intro to multi-page application

 A multi-page application is part of the server-side rendering.
 When someone clicks on the button you just push the relevant HTML code to frontend.
 And the frontend replaces the part of the page.
 It looks exactly reactive frameworks because server-side rendering allows you to change the view of the page without refreshing the whole page.